tomlhennessy/tomlhennessy/README.md

 Portfolio:

 ⚡ Fun Fact
-I thrive on challenges and enjoy travelling learning about new cultures.
+I thrive on challenges and enjoy travelling and learning about new cultures.